 Growing up in the suburbs of Washington DC, my character and convictions have always been heavily steeped in the American values of freedom of expression and human rights.
 What drives my work and what has brought me where I am today is the simple vision that one day, Moroccans too can share the gifts of these values with which I grew up.
 Where else could someone like me, an American citizen, speak before a congressional commission named in the honor of the late honorable Tom Lantos — a Hungarian-born Holocaust survivor — to advocate for freedom of expression and human rights in Morocco?
 As a Moroccan American, this is my humble contribution in honoring, preserving, and advancing the alliance, national security, stability, and welfare of two nations that I am proud to call home.

-Samia Errazzouki gave an earlier version of this essay as a talk at the human rights commission led by Tom Lantos last year.
+Samia Errazzouki gave an earlier version of this essay as a talk at the Human Rights Commission named for Tom Lantos last year.